actuday6418/dotfiles-and-scripts/README.md

+# Daily verse
+A Bash plus Python script that overlays a random bible verse onto your wallpaper and sets it using feh whenever you run the script (like on boot, or map the script to a Polybar button).

+## Usage
+You may call the script from your i3 config or whatever.
+Place your default wallpaper in the same directory as the script, named wallpaper.png, and you're good to go.

+## Credits
+All image manipulation uses the awesome imagemagick utility, and the json file for the NKJV Bible is from https://github.com/jplehmann/textbites.

 # KDEConnect wrapper
 A slim bash script that wraps around kdeconnect-cli to simplify sharing files to other devices from the comfort of the terminal